LuiseQuoss/ebvcube/README.md

 #> [1] 180 360   2
 ```

-To subset the data using a shapefile you need to indicate a directory
+To subset the data using a Shapefile you need to indicate a directory
 for temporarily created files.

 ``` r